Menaver/Menaver.NetBitSet/README.md

-# Overview
+# Overview <a name="overview"></a>

 Inspired by [std::bitset](https://en.cppreference.com/w/cpp/utility/bitset) from C++, `NetBitSet` represents a .NET implementation of a fixed-size sequence of bits.
 `NetBitSet` gives you an ability to operate with data on a bit level, it can be manipulated by standard logic operators, cloned, converted to and from basic CTS numeric data types, strings and even abstract objects.
+See [examples](#examples) below for more use-cases.

 ## Keynotes
 - Platform: netstandard2.0;